Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Evaluation Studies

-The case studies will be represented by the acronyms.
+\end{enumerate} \end{itemize} The case studies will be represented by the acronyms.
 For example, the case study named ``CM'' stands for the one with mixed users and correlated cost-demand setting.

 In order to evaluate the performance of our algorithm PTAS, Gurobi numerical solver is used as a benchmark to obtain numerical solutions for {\sc OPF}.
 Note that there is no guarantee that Gurobi will return an optimal solution, nor it will terminate in a reasonable time.
 Hence, we need to set a timeout (as 200 sec in the evaluation).
-Whenever Gurobi exceeds the timeout, the current best solution will be considered.

-More information of the simulation settings, including parameters of RBTS and IEEE networks, can be found in \cite{KCE17ptas}.
+Whenever Gurobi exceeds the timeout, the current best solution will be considered. \ifsupplementary More information of the simulation settings, including parameters of RBTS and IEEE networks, { can be found in the appendix.} \else \fi

-The simulations were evaluated using Intel i7-3770 CPU $3.40$GHz processor with $32$GB of RAM.
-The algorithms were implemented using Python 2.7 programming language with Scipy library for scientific computation.